 Someone who describes themselves as ‘homosexual’ is very likely to desire both a) to have sex with men, and b) to enter into a long-term relationship with a man.
 If you only want one of these, regardless of which one it is, are you still ‘homosexual’?
 Similarly, can you say you’re truly ‘bisexual’ or ‘pansexual’ if you don’t want to do both with more than one gender?
 If you’re a man, and have sex with men and women, but only want a long-term relationship with a woman, how would you describe yourself?
 In dating terms, you’d be heterosexual.
 Now some people use the term ‘bi-curious’ for this, but if you’re going to gay saunas every week, I’m not sure how ‘curious’ about the whole thing you still are.
 I’ve also seen the term ‘heteroflexible’ bandied around, but again that still defines things lexically in terms of ‘sexual’ preference and activity, even if in practice it’s a more accurate and broad terminology.
 And yes, ‘homoflexible’ also exists.

 Aside from horny men going behind their wives’ backs, in general people’s sexual and relationship desires align – people fall in love with the same kinds of people they want to have sex with – and so this isn’t normally an issue … until you reach asexuality.
 We don’t experience much sexual attraction, for anyone, but that doesn’t mean we can’t fall in love, nor does it mean we don’t want deep, passionate, relationships.
 The question is, how to describe our preferences.
-We do so by separating out sexual attraction from relationship desire, which we call ‘romantic attraction’.
+We do so by using a concept known as the ‘split attraction model’, and separating out sexual attraction from relationship desire, which we call ‘romantic attraction’.

 The problem is defining what ‘romantic attraction’ is; it’s a somewhat nebulous concept.
+It’s one of those things, like pornography, that means different things to different people, and which you can only really describe if and when you experience it.
 I’d say sexual attraction is pretty clear – it’s a feeling when you see someone that you want to bonk (it’s a technical term!) them.
 It doesn’t mean you want to spend the rest of your life with them, nor does it mean you want to do mundane things with them like gardening or co-owning a cat.
 Nor does it mean you want to have candlelit dinners with them, hold hands with them walking down the street, or share each other’s darkest secrets.
 And of course nor does it mean you want to be someone’s exclusive partner.

 So, someone who’s female and asexual may still fall in love, and perhaps with another woman.
 They’d thus be asexual and homoromantic.
 One of my friends is like this, and at the time of typing has found herself another asexual as a girlfriend.
 Which is nice.